 The Washington court originally ruled on this case in February 2017, but Alliance Defending Freedom (ADF), the anti-LGBTQ litigation group representing Arlene’s Flowers, petitioned the US Supreme Court to review the case, arguing the state violated Stutzman’s First Amendment free exercise of religion and free speech rights.
 That petition reached the Supreme Court while it was considering baker Jack Phillips’ appeal in the Masterpiece Cakeshop v.
 Colorado Civil Rights Commission.

-In the Colorado case, the high court, in opinion by Justice Anthony Kennedy, found that the Commission had not given Phillips a respectful, neutral forum to consider his religious freedom claim.
+In the Colorado case, the high court, in an opinion by Justice Anthony Kennedy, found that the Commission had not given Phillips a respectful, neutral forum to consider his religious freedom claim.
 Reversing both the Commission’s findings and a ruling from the Colorado Court of Appeals, the Supreme Court focused particularly on comments made by some Commission members during a public hearing suggesting hostility to Phillips’ religious beliefs.
 The court did not, however, rule directly on the baker’s contention that he enjoyed free exercise of religion and free speech exemptions from the state’s nondiscrimination law.

 On June 6 of last year, two days after the Masterpiece decision was announced, ADF supplemented its petition to the US Supreme Court, arguing that Stutzman’s case should be sent back to the Washington high court for “reconsideration” in light of Masterpiece.
 ADF asserted that Stutzman, like Phillips, had been subjected to a “hostile” forum.
 The Supreme Court granted ADF’s request.
 Exactly one year later, the Washington court produced a lengthy decision upholding its earlier ruling.